1. Being crazy wicked hot.

 3. Having the perfect boyfriend.

 Remember team Jacob?
 My 30s are more like team wakeup– he doesn’t exist.
-These days I’m less likely to care about what kind of candy will be proudly displayed on my arm and more about who’s gonna judge me the least when they find out Ive peed in the shower on more than one occasion.
+These days I’m less likely to care about what kind of candy will be proudly displayed on my arm and more about who’s gonna judge me the least when they find out I pee in the shower.
 If we took the amount of energy my teen self put into locating the perfect life long suitor, we could have probably powered the whole damn town.
 It took me ten plus too many years to realize that being in a relationship isnt all instagram posts and rainbows.
 It was mostly just fear of being cheated on and spending twice as much money feeding someone who’s face you’ll fuckin hate in two years.

 4. New Years Eve.